Ned Hanigan

-Ned Hanigan (born 11 April 1996) is an Australian professional rugby union player who currently plays for the in the Super Rugby competition and the Australian Wallabies.
-His preferred positions are blindside flanker or lock.
+Ned Hanigan (born 11 April 1996) is an Australian retired professional rugby union player who most recently played for Provence in the French Pro D2 competition.
+He mostly played as a blindside flanker or lock.

 Early life and career

-Hanigan was born in Dubbo and raised in Coonamble in the central-west part of New South Wales.
-After high school, he began studying science at University of New South Wales alongside Shute Shield rugby with Randwick, winning Premiership Rugby title with their Colts side before progressing on to their first team.
+Hanigan was born in Dubbo, Central New South Wales and raised in Coonamble in the Central West of New South Wales.
+After high school, he began studying science at University of New South Wales (UNSW) alongside Shute Shield rugby with Randwick, winning Premiership Rugby title with their Colts side before progressing on to their first team.
 During this time, he also represented New South Wales at Under-20 level in 2014 and 2015 and played for the New South Wales Country Eagles during the 2015 National Rugby Championship.

 Professional career

 Hanigan trained with the Waratahs wider training group in 2015 and then made the full squad ahead of the 2016 Super Rugby season.
 As a youngster competing against Wallaby internationals such as Dean Mumm, Will Skelton and Dave Dennis for a starting place, Hanigan's game time was limited to just 3 substitute appearances in his debut season.